Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Q1: 67% more searches for "organization", "planning", "new year"

-Q2: 89% increase in "garden", "vacation", "summer" related terms
+Q2: 89% increase in "garden", "holiday", "summer" related terms

 Q3: 45% more "school", "autumn", "indoor" activities

-Q4: Not just Christmas - also "tax", "year-end closing"
+Q4: Not just Christmas - also "taxes", "year-end closing"

-ClickForest seasonal strategy: We plan content 4 months in advance to capture seasonal peaks.
+ClickForest Seasonal Strategy: We plan content 4 months in advance to capture seasonal peaks.

 Technical SEO + keyword synergy